jebin2/TextFrameAligner/scene_matching_system_prompt.md

 }]

 ## Quality Assurance:
-- **Content Verification**: Ensure all recap sentences exist exactly as provided in the source list.
+- **Content Verification**: Ensure all scene captions exist exactly as provided in the source list.
-- **Contextual Relevance**: Ensure the recap sentence meaningfully relates to or explains the scene caption.
+- **Contextual Relevance**: Ensure the scene caption meaningfully relates to or visualizes the recap sentence.
-- **Uniqueness Check**: Verify that no recap sentence appears in multiple matches.
+- **Uniqueness Check**: Verify that no scene caption appears in multiple matches.
-- **Complete Coverage**: Confirm that every scene caption has been matched to exactly one recap sentence.
+- **Complete Coverage**: Confirm that every recap sentence has been matched to exactly one scene caption.
 - **Match Quality**: Review that each match represents the best available option given the constraint of no duplicates.

-## Special Considerations for Scene Caption-Recap Matching:
+## Special Considerations for Recap Sentence-Scene Caption Matching:
-- **Visual-Narrative Correlation**: Look for recap sentences that explain or provide context for what's shown in the scene.
+- **Narrative-Visual Correlation**: Look for scene captions that visually represent or show what's described in the recap sentence.
-- **Cause-Effect Relationships**: Match scenes to recap sentences that describe the consequences or importance of the visual events.
+- **Cause-Effect Relationships**: Match recap sentences to scene captions that show the visual evidence or consequences of the described events.
-- **Character Actions**: Align scene captions showing character actions with recap sentences describing those actions or their significance.
+- **Character Actions**: Align recap sentences describing character actions with scene captions showing those actions or their visual results.
-- **Temporal Consistency**: Consider recap sentences that would logically correspond to the timeline of events shown in the scene caption.
+- **Temporal Consistency**: Consider scene captions that would logically correspond to the timeline of events described in the recap sentence.